 The main topic of our research is the development of innovative seismic methods to image the subsurface.
 We use seismic methods to study geodynamic structures and processes.
 Seismic methods allow insight into deeper parts of the Earth which are not directly accessible.
 These methods use seismics waves from artificial sources or natural sources.
 The analysis yield images of the subsurface which allow inferences about the Earth's structures, material properties and processes.
 Moreover, also the sources itself can be studied with seismic observations (focal parameters, locations).In order to process our seismic measuring data we use the Landmark ProMAX/SeisSpace software as well as other self-developed program routines.

 One focus of our research is the development of new seismic methods to image the subsurface including methods for integrated interpretation.
-Currently, we are working on the following topics: Markov chain Monte Carlo refraction seismic tomography, Pn tomography and H/V analysis of submarine data.
+Currently, we are working on the following topics (among others): Markov chain Monte Carlo inversion, Pn tomography and H/V analysis of submarine data.

 Markov Chain Monte Carlo Tomography

-We develop Markov chain Monte Carlo (McMC) methods fro inverting seismic travel time data.
-The main advantage of the methods is that it extensively samples the solution space and thus produces a velocity model as well as estimates of the uncertainties.
-In compared to conventional tomographic methods, no initial model is necessary, data errors are automatically estimated, and the parametrization is automatically adjusted.
+We develop Markov chain Monte Carlo (McMC) methods for tomographic imaging and local earthquake localization.
+The main advantage of the methods is that they extensively sample the solution space and thus produce (velocity) models as well as estimates of the uncertainties.
+Compared to conventional methods, no initial models are necessary, data errors are automatically estimated, and the parametrization is automatically adjusted.